QCD-Gravity double copy in Regge asymptotics: from $2\rightarrow n$ amplitudes to radiation in shockwave collisions: processes in the Regge limit of QCD

 These diagrams have an imaginary part that can be computed using Cutkosky rules.
 First, we need the tree-level Born amplitude in the Regge limit, shown in Fig.~\ref{one-loop-gluon-exchange} (a).
 This can be evaluated as follows.
 Recall that the three-point gluon vertex can be expressed as

-where $\eta_{\m\n}$ is the metric tensor of the Minkowski spacetime.
+where $\eta_{\m\n}$ is the metric tensor of Minkowski spacetime.
 The convention used here is that the momenta $p_1$ is incoming and $\ell_0$ and $k=p_1-\ell_0$ outgoing.
 Since the external particles have high energies, their momenta undergo only small changes in the scattering.
 Taking the momenta of the external particles at the vertex to be $p_1$ and $\ell_0$, we can get rid of the $k$ dependence in the above formula.
-Further, since $p_1$ and $\ell_0$ are on-shell in the Born amplitude, the contributions proportional to $p_1^{\m}$ and $\ell_0^{\m'}$ vanish.
+Further, since the momenta $p_1$ and $\ell_0$ are on-shell in the Born amplitude, the contributions proportional to $p_1^{\m}$ and $\ell_0^{\m'}$ can be omitted since they ultimately vanish upon contracting with polarization tensors $\eps_\m(p_1)$ and $\eps_{\m'}(\ell_0)$.
 We then have

 Similarly, the eikonal vertex associated with the second particle with momentum $p_2$ is $2ig f^{\b\b'a'}\eta_{\nu\nu'}p_{2,\rho'}$.
 Sewing together the two vertices via the gluon propagator (in Feynman gauge) $\delta^{aa'}g_{\rho\rho'}/(k^2+i\eps)$, gives the following result for the Born amplitude in the Regge limit: \be \mathcal{A}_{0,{\a\a'\b\b'}}^{\m\m'\n\n'}(s,t) = 2g^2\(\frac{s}{-t}\)\eta^{\m\m'}\eta^{\n\n'} (G_0)_{\a\a'\b\b'}~. \ee Here $s=2p_1\cdot p_2,~ t=-k^2=-(p_1-\ell_0)^2$, $T^a_{\a\a'}=if_{a\a\a'}$, and $(G_0)_{\a\a'\b\b'}\equiv (T^a \otimes T^a)_{\a\a'\b\b'} = \sum_a T^a_{\a\a'} T^a_{\b\b'}$ is the associated color factor with $\a,\b,\a',\b'$ being the color indices of the incoming and outgoing gluons.
 To avoid clutter, we will suppress the Lorentz and color indices on $\mathcal{A}_{0,{\a\a'\b\b'}}^{\m\m'\n\n'}$ when these labels are self-explanatory.